bartmate/SudokuEditor/README.md

 * Coloring (as part of puzzle, not as part of solution which is supported already)
 * Coloring of 1-cell, 2-cell features
 * One or two main diagonal line(s)
-* Adding bottom left pencilmark (one digit) useful for puzzle creation to note a digit which is known because of the puzzle, but not known according to the current solution state

 Further plans for solution-related functionalities:
 * Supporting Knight constraint
 * Supporting King constraint
-* Thermo support
- * Building internal representation for thermos based on the bulbs and line segments
- * Automatically adjust options on the thermo after adding digits or deleting options
 * Save/Load (including the two undo/redo lists)

 ## Short-term TODO-s

+* Adding bottom left pencilmark (one digit) useful for puzzle creation to note a digit which is known because of the puzzle, but not known according to the current solution state
 * Coloring (as part of puzzle, not as part of solution which is supported already)

 ## Controls